ilyam8/netdata/collectors/proc.plugin/README.md

 ### Monitored network interface metrics

 - **Physical Network Interfaces Aggregated Bandwidth (kilobits/s)** The amount of data received and sent through all physical interfaces in the system.
 This is the source of data for the Net Inbound and Net Outbound dials in the System Overview section.

 - **Bandwidth (kilobits/s)**
   The amount of data received and sent through the interface.

 - **Packets (packets/s)**
   The number of packets received, packets sent, and multicast packets transmitted through the interface.

 - **Interface Errors (errors/s)**
   The number of errors for the inbound and outbound traffic on the interface.

 - **Interface Drops (drops/s)**
   The number of packets dropped for the inbound and outbound traffic on the interface.

 - **Interface FIFO Buffer Errors (errors/s)**
   The number of FIFO buffer errors encountered while receiving and transmitting data through the interface.

 - **Compressed Packets (packets/s)**
   The number of compressed packets transmitted or received by the device driver.

 - **Network Interface Events (events/s)**
   The number of packet framing errors, collisions detected on the interface, and carrier losses detected by the device driver.

-By default Netdata will enable monitoring metrics only when they are not zero.
+By default, Netdata will enable monitoring metrics only when they are not zero.
 If they are constantly zero they are ignored.
 Metrics that will start having values, after Netdata is started, will be detected and charts will be automatically added to the dashboard (a refresh of the dashboard is needed for them to appear though).

 ### Monitoring wireless network interfaces